 Here are three Kyoto cuisine styles to try in the ancient capital:

-Kyoto is the birthplace of kaiseki ryori (also simply called “kaiseki”), a traditional Japanese multi-course meal in which seasonal ingredients, traditional techniques, and gorgeous presentation are merged into a mind-blowing culinary experience.
+Kyoto is the birthplace of kaiseki ryori (kaiseki cuisine), a traditional Japanese multi-course meal in which seasonal ingredients, traditional techniques, and gorgeous presentation are merged into a mind-blowing culinary experience.

-The first version of kaiseki in Kyoto was cha kaiseki ("tea" kaiseki), a course meal served prior to a traditional Japanese tea ceremony.
+The first version of kaiseki in Kyoto was cha kaiseki (tea kaiseki), a course meal served prior to a traditional Japanese tea ceremony.
 Since then, kaiseki ryori has evolved independently of the tea ceremony.
-To enjoy this traditional Japanese meal and admire the prowess of some of the most skilled Japanese chefs, Kyoto is the go-to city.
+To enjoy the sublime kaiseki cuisine and admire the techniques of Kyoto cuisine from top Japanese chefs, Kyoto is the go-to city.

 Originally, this Buddhist cuisine came to Kyoto from China.
 One of the first establishments to adopt the shojin cuisine was Manpuku Temple, or Manpuku-ji, in Kyoto.
 Given the abundance of sites of worship in Kyoto, there is no shortage of Buddhist temples and restaurants where visitors may try this Japanese Buddhist cuisine.